Editor Note: This post was originally published on Sep 16 2018 and Updated on 15 July 2020 to give you more comprehensive information.

 7: Importance of Kailash Parikrama

-Kailash Parvat is one of the most mysterious, religious and scary mountains at the same time one of the holiest as well, the circumambulation of which has for a long time or conceivably numerous centuries remained a crucial journey, symbolizing the life’s phases of death, refinement, and resurrection.
+Kailash Parvat is one of the most mysterious, religious and sacred mountains in the world.
+The one circumambulation (Parikarma) of Mount Kailash symbolizing the phases of life, death, refinement, and resurrection.

-Jains and Buddhist refer to this circumambulation as Kora and Hindus refer as parikrama.
-A single circumambulation is equaled to the one turn of the wheel of life and will clean away the guilt of whole life.
-But the circumambulation of Kailash parvat is difficult because the mountain is difficult to access and dangerous.
+Jains and Buddhists refer to this circumambulation as Kora and Hindus refer as parikrama.
+A single circumambulation is equaled to the one turn of the wheel of life that will clean away the guilt of whole life.
+But the circumambulation of Kailash Parvat is very difficult and dangerous.

 Back to Top